-For example, walking on a treadmill (which is aerobic exercise) becomes strengthening as you increase the incline of the treadmill.
+For example, walking on a treadmill (which is aerobic exercise) becomes strengthening as you raise the incline of the treadmill.

 Benefits of Strengthening Exercises

-Strengthening exercises also increase muscle mass.
-Muscle mass is the metabolically active tissue or tissue that burns calories.
-So the more muscle mass you have, the more calories you burn all day.
+Strengthening exercises also build muscle mass.
+The more muscle mass you have, the more calories you burn all day.

 Should I Use Weight Machines or Free Weights?

 Weight machines and free weights each have advantages and disadvantages.
-Machines at a fitness center may be good for beginners.
-Machines help ensure that you perform the movement with proper form.
-At a gym, you also have the advantage of an instructor to help you use the machine correctly.
+Machines help you do the movement with proper form.
+You can also get a pro to show you how to use the machine correctly.

-Machines also isolate specific muscle groups, allowing you to strengthen your biceps, triceps, leg muscles, abdominal muscles, the chest, shoulders, back, or other area.
-Further, free weights carry a higher risk for injury.
-It's not likely, for example, that machine weights will fall on you.
+Machines also isolate specific muscle groups, letting you target your biceps, triceps, leg muscles, abdominal muscles, chest, shoulders, back, or other area.

-On the other hand, free weights can be more convenient.
-You can use them in your home, outside, or at the school gym.
-Although free weights require strong hands and wrists, they allow you to do more types of exercises and give you a greater range of motion than machines do.
+Free weights can be more convenient.
+You can use them anywhere.
+Although free weights require strong hands and wrists, they let you do more types of exercises and give you a greater range of motion than machines do.

-Because the risk of injury is higher with free weights, however, it's best to exercise with someone when using heavy weights.
-This way, you can "spot" for each other and keep the weight bar from dropping and injuring you.
-Also, free weights require that you be properly trained in lifting techniques to prevent injuries, particularly to your back and shoulders.
+Because the risk of injury is higher with free weights, it's best to exercise with someone when using heavy weights.
+This way, you can "spot" for each other and keep each other safe